wyh136/lisk-wiki/Glossary.md

+### Address
+An address is a hashed version of a public key.
+They are very convenient for recieving coins  ..
+Ex.
+9569486828221897676L

 ### Bapp (Dapp, Blockchain App, App)
 A decentralized application, which is running in a sidechain of Lisk.
 If you add a bapp to Lisk, an entry will be made on the blockchain.
 This will "register" it and makes it visible to everyone.